Prani-l/Socket.io-chat-app/README.md

 ---

-# Chat App with Pastel Color Theme
+# Chat App

 This is a simple chat application built using Node.js and Socket.io.
-It allows users to join chat rooms and exchange real-time messages in a pastel color-themed interface.
+It allows users to join chat rooms and exchange real-time messages in a color-themed interface.

 ## Features